You can create a clone from an IntelliSnap backup or a block-level full backup.

 For the Instance name list, specify the binary directory and database user for the clone:

-To use the binary directory, the library directory and the database user of an existing instance for the clone server, select the instance.
+To use the binary directory and the database user of an existing instance for the clone server, select the instance.

-To specify the location for the binary directory, the library directory and the database user for the clone server, select Custom.
+To specify the location for the binary directory and the database user for the clone server, select Custom.

 In the Recover options section, specify the backup to recover: